revalgovender/django-api-exercise/README.md

 ## Future Improvements

-- Saving of multiple records can be done in one query to support large amounts of data
+- Saving payouts to the database
+- Handling items per payout
+- Error handling
 - `SoldItems.convertToPayouts()`, breaks SRP, should be refactored to make it easier to read/modify
 - More tests required for functionality, edge cases and load